GLOBAL MARKETS-Stocks touch new highs as volatility eases, dollar gains

 Volatility ebbs awayhttps://tmsnrt.rs/3v2yVyE

-(Reporting by Herbert Lash, by Stefano Rebaudo in Milan; Editing by Bernadette Baum and Mark Heinrich)
+(Reporting by Herbert Lash, by Stefano Rebaudo in Milan; Editing by Marguerita Choy and Mark Heinrich)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))